 A long, long time ago – by which I mean, actually, twelve years – I sort of moved to Paris.
 I say sort of because, while the intention was to complete all four years of college there, I only ended up staying for a few months.

 It was a really fun time in my life.
 I had just graduated high school and had very lofty, idealistic goals to move to France, become a writer, and get involved in all sorts of cool, social justice-y activities as an international citizen.
 And you know what?
 Even though I didn’t end up staying there, I actually came pretty close.
-I’ve been pretty lucky in that with most things I’ve set my mind to, I find one way or another to make it happen – even if that involves changing my mind sometimes in the end.

 During my time in Paris, once again I got hit with the “culture shock” stick.
 The US to France isn’t nearly as drastic of a change as we often make it out to be, but it’s always the subtleties of culture that put a spotlight on foreigners.
 It’s like a great big neon sign over your head saying “I don’t belong here.”